rootze/rootze/README.md

 #### 🧬 COMPACT
 An in silico gene-module perturbation framework for predicting how targeted interventions reshape cellular states and gene-regulatory networks.

-#### 💊 Pharmacogenomics — CABS
-Working with CABS during Summer 2026 on computational approaches to drug-response analysis and therapeutic discovery.

 #### Programming and Infrastructure